WINNER | 2017

 We do it all - fishing sustainably using hand-thrown cast nets, cleaning the mullet, cutting out the plump golden roe, curing the roe with kosher sea salt and then pressing and drying it to ensure optimum quality.
 This is all completed within days, thereby creating the freshest bottarga you will ever try.
 This vibrant delicacy adds a wonderful complexity to dishes with its bright flavor and balanced salinity.
 We are confident that we are able to produce the truest expression of striped grey mullet bottarga in the world.

-Our Bottarga has become a staple at many of the nation's most progressive and top restaurants including Gjelina, Gjusta, Bestia, Alma, Hatchet Hall, 404 Kitchen, Rolf & Daughters, Bacchanalia, City Grocery, Michaels Genuine Food & Drink, A16, Flores, Upland, Octavia, Benu, Scarpetta, Collichio & Sons, Franny's, Roberta's, Ava Gene's, Lincoln and many, many more.
+Our Bottarga has become a staple at many of the nation's most progressive and top restaurants including Gjelina, Gjusta, Alma, Hatchet Hall, 404 Kitchen, Rolf & Daughters, Folk, Bacchanal, City Grocery, Michaels Genuine Food & Drink, A16, Flores, Upland, Octavia, Benu, Scarpetta, Collichio & Sons, Roberta's, Ava Gene's, Lincoln, Gianna, The Ordinary, The Noble South and many, many more.

 2 cloves garlic (whole)

 Remove guts & scales.
 Pat dry with paper towels or lint free kitchen towel.
 Olive oil, salt & pepper the inside of the belly.
 Stuff the garlic cloves near the mouth, lemon slices, thyme.
 Lightly olive oil, salt, pepper both sides of the red snapper.